ShellyXueHan/pipeline-templates/tekton/README.md

 ## Pipeline Run Templates

 All pipeline run templates listed below are tested and working.
-The `PipelineRun` templates refernece pipelines and tasks that were deployed using `./tekton.sh`.
-All the dependancies to operate this repository are within the repository.
+The `PipelineRun` templates reference pipelines and tasks that were deployed using `./tekton.sh`.
+All the dependencies to operate this repository are within the repository.
 Developers can focus on consuming the pipelines for their needs with minimal changes.
-Additional to adhoc use, developers can create a yaml file with the following templates and store them in a Git repositoy where they can incorporate the pipeline runs into their own automation workflows.
-Aslong as the runner has access a Kibernetes cluster, a pipeline run will execute with just `kubectl apply -f <YOUR_PIPELINE_RUN>.yaml`.
+Additional to adhoc use, developers can create a yaml file with the following templates and store them in a Git repository where they can incorporate the pipeline runs into their own automation workflows.
+As long as the runner has access a Kubernetes cluster, a pipeline run will execute with just `kubectl apply -f <YOUR_PIPELINE_RUN>.yaml`.

 ### **buildah-build-push**